Jeunese/jeunese.github.io/docs/guidelines.md

 ### Lean writing

 Write clearly, precisely, and concisely.
-Keep it short, simple, and relevant.

-**Keep sentences short:**

--  For online documentation, write sentences that are no more than 28 words.
--  For UI content, write sentences that are no more than 15 words.

-Use as few words as possible:
--  Remove unnecessary modifiers.
-For example, "The set up is ~~basically~~ the same" or "The process is ~~quite~~ straightforward".
--  Prune every excess word.
-For example, "*Repeat* the steps ~~*again*~~" or "*Revert ~~back~~* to your previous settings."

 **Write purposeful content:**

-Choose every word with purpose, direction, and meaning.
+Write every sentence and choose every word with purpose, direction, and meaning:

 -  Write only to say something relevant that the reader can use.
 -  Don't write to fill space.